Diff-Net: Image Feature Difference based High-Definition Map Change Detection for Autonomous Driving: Abstract

 \section{Abstract}

 Up-to-date High-Definition (HD) maps are essential for self-driving cars.
 To achieve constantly updated HD maps, we present a deep neural network (DNN), Diff-Net, to detect changes in them.
 Compared to traditional methods based on object detectors, the essential design in our work is a parallel feature difference calculation structure that infers map changes by comparing features extracted from the camera and rasterized images.
 To generate these rasterized images, we project map elements onto images in the camera view, yielding meaningful map representations that can be consumed by a DNN accordingly.
 As we formulate the change detection task as an object detection problem, we leverage the anchor-based structure that predicts bounding boxes with different change status categories.
+To the best of our knowledge, the proposed method is the first end-to-end network that tackles the high-definition map change detection task, yielding a single stage solution.
 Furthermore, rather than relying on single frame input, we introduce a spatio-temporal fusion module that fuses features from history frames into the current, thus improving the overall performance.
 Finally, we comprehensively validate our method's effectiveness using freshly collected datasets.
 Results demonstrate that our Diff-Net achieves better performance than the baseline methods and is ready to be integrated into a map production pipeline maintaining an up-to-date HD map.

-\section{Introduction}
+\section{INTRODUCTION}

 Autonomous driving has moved from the realm of science fiction to a practical possibility during the past twenty years.
 Despite many years of research and development, building reliable solutions that can handle the complexity of the real world remains an open problem.
 Modern self-driving vehicles primarily rely on detailed pre-built maps, the high-definition (HD) map, which typically contains rich information of the environment, such as topology and location of lanes, crosswalks, traffic lights, and intersections.